SpeedBird4284/CC-aircraft-ground-turning-radius-fix/README.md

 # CC-aircraft-ground-turning-radius-fix
 This addon fixes the ground turning radius of several CC aircraft.

+Keep note that using max rudder for the Airbus A330-900neo will cause it to slightly tip over.
+Make sure to turn very slowly and gently ~5-10kts.

 Aircraft fixed in this addon:

 Airbus A320-232